 Apply for a Broadcast News Internship Grant for a chance to be awarded up to $1,000 toward your summer internship expenses.
 These two AAJA Broadcast News Grants support Asian Americans and Pacific Islanders (AAPIs) pursuing journalism careers in broadcasting, an industry where AAPIs continue to be underrepresented.
-The deadline to apply for the 2017 Lloyd LaCuesta Broadcast News Internship Grant and the 2017 Sam Chu Lin Broadcast News Internship Grant applications will be available on January 8.
+The 2018 Lloyd LaCuesta Broadcast News Internship Grant and the 2018 Sam Chu Lin Broadcast News Internship Grant applications will be available on January 8.

 Sam Chu Lin Broadcast News Internship Grant